Avanade/DevOpsHOL/lab-4-feature-toggle.md

     </details>

 1. Run the web application locally and test the new Contact form:
-    1. Disable the feature by editing the config, reload the page:
+    1. Disable the feature by editing the config, set it to false, reload the page:
-        1. Enter any phone number.
+        1. Enter any phone number and hit submit.
 Notice how no validation error is given
     1. Enable the feature, reload the page:
         1. Enter phone number 0123456789, hit submit, and notice the validation error
         1. Enter phone number 123-123-5678, submit and notice the page refreshes without error

-1. Commit your code changes and let your pipeline do it's job
+1. Push your code changes and let your pipeline do it's job

 ## Next steps